DipeshTest/rdsutils/README.md

 ---

 # AWS RDS Services
-This activity allows you to Start, Stop, Reboot and Delete specicfied AWS RDS Instance
+This activity allows you to Start, Stop, Reboot and Delete specicfied AWS RDS Instance.This activity is built by FLOGO AllStars team

 ## Installation
-### Flogo Web
-This activity comes out of the box with the Flogo Web UI

 ### Flogo CLI
 ```bash
 flogo install github.com/DipeshTest/rdsutils